lewisgoddard/website/recommendations/hardware/components/cpus.md

 | 7900X3D | 12 | 24 | {% assign cpu = site.data.cpus['7900X3D'] %}{{ cpu.tdp }} | {{ cpu.thread }} | {{ cpu.score }} | {{ cpu.price }} | {{ cpu.rating }} |
 | 7950X | 16 | 32 | {% assign cpu = site.data.cpus['7950X'] %}{{ cpu.tdp }} | {{ cpu.thread }} | {{ cpu.score }} | {{ cpu.price }} | {{ cpu.rating }} |
 | 7950X3D | 16 | 32 | {% assign cpu = site.data.cpus['7950X3D'] %}{{ cpu.tdp }} | {{ cpu.thread }} | {{ cpu.score }} | {{ cpu.price }} | {{ cpu.rating }} |

+- _* Uses PCIe gen 3.0, restrictive as to which GPUs perform appropriately._
+- _**IMPORTANT:** Rating does not account for Motherboard / RAM affordability, differing types of usability and existence of integrated graphics, or available upgrade paths.
+It is only based on a performance to price ratio that may be heavily outdated._
+- _Note: Does not include Intel T-type SKUs or models below i3, like Pentium or Celeron, or workstation-socket CPUs like Xeon._
+- _Note: Does not include AMD GE-type SKUs or models below Ryzen 3, like Athlon, or workstation-socket CPUs like Threadripper._

 <script>
 var el = document.getElementsByTagName("td")